The CU Story

 Patterson School of Business

-I recently changed my major to business to the Patterson School of Business and it has been great!
-I never anticipated that the major in business would come to be such a great tool to my development as a leader and also how much it could enrich my personal values.Give to the Patterson School of Business
+"While at Carolina University, I changed my major to Business Administration in the Patterson School of Business.
+I never anticipated that a major in Business would come to be such a great tool towards my development as a leader and growth of my personal values.
+Thank you Carolina University"

-— Victor Rodriguez, Freshman
+— Victor Rodriguez, Business Program

 Moore School of Education

-My time at Carolina University has more than prepared me for my future teaching career in a Christian school.
-I have enjoyed my time at Carolina University and am very thankful for the education that I have received there.”Give to the Moore School of Education
+"My time at Carolina University has more than prepared me for my future teaching career in a Christian school.
+I have enjoyed my time at Carolina University and am very thankful for the education that I have received".

-— Kali Hazelwood, Senior
+— Kali Hazelwood, Elementary Education Program

 John Wesley School of Leadership

-I have finished my first class at Carolina University and the energy that was given to me during the enrollment process is the same energy I am still receiving now.
-Nothing has changed, I am extremely proud of the decision I made.
-Thank you Carolina University for simply caring about educational success as much as I do!Give to the John Wesley School of Leadership
+"I have finished my first class at Carolina University and the energy that was given to me during the enrollment process is the same energy I am receiving now.
+I am extremely proud of the decision I made.
+Thank you Carolina University for simply caring about my educational success as much as I do".

 — Tajay Ashmeade, PhD In Leadership